 Do you or your financial professionals have legal or disciplinary history?

-Yes, there is a disciplinary order against William Hazel, Client Relationship Manager, for late registration due to an error on the part of a CWM service provider.
+No for our firm.
+Yes for one investment professional.
 Investor.gov/CRS is a free and simple search tool to research Cedar Wealth Management, LLC and our financial professionals.

 - As a financial professional, do you have any disciplinary history?
 For what type of conduct?